 It's such an important number in SaaS that it's sometimes deemed the magic number.
 It's usually calculated quarter over quarter with something like:

 Let's look at how Gitlab calculates sales efficiency.
 IACV stands for incremental average contract value.
 It's calculated as New IACV + Growth IACV, where Growth includes new seats, upgrades/downgrades, true-ups, or changes in discounts.
-The denominator is close to what we'd expect, sales and marketing operating expenses.
+The denominator is what we'd expect, sales and marketing operating expenses.

 How does that compare to the best public SaaS companies?
 Here's a great graphic from Tomasz Tunguz's blog.
 Tomasz is a venture capitalist at Redpoint Ventures and one of the great thinkers on enterprise SaaS.